 Other specific incidents involving the team are:

 - In 1971, Alexandria was not wracked by protests over integration.
-The scenes of the demonstrations are fictional, the filmmakers' way of showing racial tension.
-Alexandria is adjacent to Washington, D.C. and, in 1971, it had many urban characteristics.
-Still, it was primarily Southern and high school football was the dominant sport.
+The scenes of the demonstrations are fictional — the filmmakers' way of showing racial tension.
+Alexandria is adjacent to Washington, D.C., and it had many urban characteristics.
+Still, it was primarily Southern, and high school football was the dominant sport.

 - The 1971, Titans sang more than most teams, and many of the songs they sang had been popularized by The Temptations.
 They also sang and chanted as part of their pregame warm up although they didn't do a choreographed dance as shown in the film.

 - The fights at the beginning of camp are underplayed in the movie.
 They were not only racial, but between students of the same race who were from different schools.
 When the team came back from camp, there was an obvious difference in their racial attitudes.
 As shown in the film, some of the parents thought their kids had been brainwashed.
 In fact, their children had grown and matured in a short time under the tutelage of a master teacher, Coach Boone.

 - Team members backed each other up.
 Shortly after training camp Bertier was jumped by a group of black students in the school parking lot.
 Campbell saw the fight and came to Bertier's rescue.
 It was at this point that Julius made the comment, "Well, Bertier, I don't guess you're Superman after all."
 During tense racial times at the school, team members would patrol the halls wearing their team jerseys.

 - The "Yo Mama" scene, at least according to one member of a racially-united Titans team in the 1980s, was exactly his experience.

 - Some of the 1971 Titans players have commented that race was not uppermost in their minds, but that they were concentrated on football.
 That's just the way the boys should have felt, but given the racial tension in the town, it was due to the hard work of the coaches that race was made irrelevant.